 How do I remove an old abstract before selling my house?

-- (2) Negotiating a settlement for partial payment
+- (2) Negotiate a settlement for partial payment in exchange for a release.

-- (6) Filing a quiet title action after expiration
+- (6) Consider a quiet title action after expiration if title still will not clear.

 Does bankruptcy wipe out the lien or just the debt?